khalido/blog/content/posts/PyConAu2019.md

 **takeaway:** dang. that is a lot of stuff.

-## Using python-programmed microcontrollers to build comedy props
+## Using python programmed microcontrollers to build comedy props

 > Early-career comedians often have difficulties adding electronic props to their acts, due to the high cost of materials and fabrication skills required.
 This talk will recreate several props used in comedic performances, showing the code and components used. [#](https://2019.pycon-au.org/talks/using-python-programmed-microcontrollers-to-build-comedy-props)